 When is the application due?

-We are currently accepting applications on a rolling basis.
+We accept applications on a rolling basis.
 There is no application deadline.

 How long does it take for Catapult to review applications?

 It can take up three to four months for the review.
 If there is an urgent timing need for your application you can let us know, but please note we can not guarantee a quicker response.

 How will I know that you received the application?